garlsecurity/mod_authz_securepass/README.md

 Apache authorization module for SecurePass
 ==========================================

-This is an Apache (2.2) module for authorizing SecurePass users.
+This is an Apache (2.2 and 2.4) module for authorizing SecurePass users.
 SecurePass provides web single sign-on through the CAS protocol.

 This module enhances the Apache authorization features by introducing two rules to restrict access